How to Write a Manager Position Cover Letter That Wins Interviews

 Highlighting Skills and Achievements with Numbers

-Let's take a look at more examples of how to highlight achievements in a cover letter:
+Let's take a look at more examples of how to highlight achievements:

 These examples show measurable achievements that can clearly illustrate the level of expertise.
 Your professional achievements should be of value to your potential employer!